Bucatini alla Amatriciana: the original Roman recipe

-If you already joined this tour you probably remember the delicious pasta recipe we had together: bucatini alla amatriciana.
+If you already visit Rome you probably remember the delicious pasta bucatini alla amatriciana.

 There are many version of this dish, one is connected to the legend of the origins of the recipe.
 Someone says that this recipe was born in Amatrice, a small town on the border with Abruzzo.
 Coding on many versions of Amatriciana, please remind that most important tricks to make a perfect copycat of the recipe are three.

 The original recipe was called matriciana and not amatriciana.
 As evidence, the inhabitants of Amatrice were called “Matriciani”, without the A. Consequently also the famous pasta got the name of “Matriciana”, with time for a linguistic phenomenon has become amatriciana.

 This dish was the main meal of the numerous pastors.
 It was originally without the tomato and called pasta alla “Gricia.”
 The shepherds carried in their backpacks pieces of cheese, black pepper-bags, dry pasta, guanciale, and lard.
 Amatriciana style is most popular in Rome, whereas you’d remember, people really like strong salty flavors.

 Ingredients for 4 people

 - 400 grams of bucatini pasta made of durum wheat.
 Recommended Garofalo pasta “bucatino”

 - 250 grams of guanciale (do not use the bacon because it’s pork belly and alters the flavor).
 The guanciale is pork cheak, a nobler and more delicate flavor .This essential ingredient for the preparation of matriciana, without it, it is not a real matriciana at the Roman style.